-Distributed systems, such as Ad Hoc networks, are composed of nodes communicating each other using underlying wireless technologies.
-Communication protocols, connection technologies, traffic flows and routing algorithms are very complex in the design process of the Ad Hoc networks.
-Due to the challenges in current network simulators such as complexity, mobility and scalability, studies on Ad Hoc networks are far beyond from the real life.
-For the purpose of overcoming the problems above, the modeling and simulation tools take a great importance in Ad Hoc research.
-In this study, for studying complexity, scalability, adaptability aspect problems of the mobile systems, a MANET model and its simulator have been developed and called MANET-DEVS simulator.
-For the purpose of showing the model's superiority and performance, various networks in different size and configurations have been created and simulated under various traffic loads.
-Furthermore performance of AODV routing protocol as the most common MANET routing protocol have been investigated in developed simulator.
-The developed model's validation and verification tests have been carried out to depict model's confidence.
-Result show that MANET-DEVS simulator provides robust and easy simulations for MANETs' characteristics and facilitates education of AODV routing protocol.
+Abstract: Distributed systems, such as ad hoc networks, are composed of nodes communicating with each other using underlying wireless technologies.
+Communication protocols, connection technologies, traffic flows, and routing algorithms are very complex in the design process of ad hoc networks.
+Due to the challenges in current network simulators such as complexity, mobility, and scalability, studies on ad hoc networks are far beyond real life.
+For the purpose of overcoming the problems above, modeling and simulation tools are extremely significant in ad hoc research.
+In this study, for studying complexity, scalability, and adaptability aspect problems of mobile systems, a MANET model and its simulator have been developed and called the MANET-DEVS simulator.
+For the purpose of showing the model's superiority and performance, various networks with different sizes and configurations have been created and simulated under various traffic loads.
+Furthermore, the performance of the AODV routing protocol as the most common MANET routing protocol has been investigated in the developed simulator.
+The developed model's validation and verification tests have been carried out to depict the model's confidence.
+The results show that the MANET-DEVS simulator provides robust and easy simulations for MANET characteristics and facilitates the education of the AODV routing protocol.

-Keywords: Modeling, Simulation, MANET, Ad Hoc, AODV, DEVS
+Key words: Modeling, Simulation, MANET, ad hoc, AODV, DEVS